fabrice-baray/make-fw/README.md

 - auto generation of include dependencies (http://make.mad-scientist.net/papers/advanced-auto-dependency-generation)

-- for simplicity, avoid as much as possible the user of $(eval ...) function
+- for simplicity, avoid as much as possible the use of $(eval ...) function

+- ...

 Other references: